tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 [MacPorts](https://www.macports.org/) and re-install TensorFlow in that copy of Python.

+### Mac OS X: OSError: [Errno 1] Operation not permitted:

+On El Capitan, "six" is a special package that can't be modified, and this error is reported when "pip install" tried to modify this package.
+To fix use "ignore_installed" flag, ie

+sudo pip install --ignore-installed six https://storage.googleapis.com/....

 ### Mac OS X: TypeError: `__init__()` got an unexpected keyword argument 'syntax'

 On Mac OS X, you may encounter the following when importing tensorflow.